 1. Make content dynamic

 Collecting first-party data and acting on it means you can tailor content to be relevant to your customers’ preferences and needs.
-For example, if you run a travel site and a customer has purchased a flight to Marrakesh, then you can tailor adverts and tips for their trip based on this decision.
+For example, if you run a travel site and a customer purchased a flight to Marrakesh, then you can tailor ads and tips for his/her trip based on this information.
 Not only will you be providing a helpful service for your customer who is likely to want to use your website again, but you may also convert this activity into another sale.

 2. Targeted email marketing

-Utilizing first-party data means that you get to know your customer base, and if you can store this data on a customer data platform, then you can transfer this knowledge into providing targeted information to your customers.
-For example, if you run a travel site, you have customers interested in a variety of destinations and types of holiday, and there will not be a one size fits all email that will interest your entire audience.
-With first-party data, you will know which customers are interested in what and ensure that they only receive information that will be relevant to them.
+Utilizing first-party data means that you get to know your customers, and if you can store this in a customer data platform, then you can use this knowledge to provide targeted information to your customers.
+For example, if you run a travel site, you have customers interested in a variety of destinations and types of holidays, and not one-size-fits-all email will interest your entire audience.
+With first-party data, you will know which customers are interested in what and ensure that they only receive information that is relevant to them.

-Getting to know your customer base can only be a good thing, and it means you can tailor the service to meet their requirements and satisfy their needs.
-Successful marketing means knowing your audience’s specific niches, which can be done through the analysis of first-party data.
-This could be done by creating specific areas on your website related to the different interests of your clients, therefore, highlighting to them that they are being recognized as individuals.
+Getting to know your customers can only be a good thing, and it means you can tailor services to meet their requirements and satisfy their needs.
+Successful marketing means knowing your audience’s specific niches, which you can do through analyzing first-party data.
+That could be done by creating specific areas on your website related to the different interests of your clients, highlighting that you recognize them as individuals.

-An effective marketing plan requires a solid evidence base, and this is best provided by first-party data.
-Since you have full control over this type of data, you can be confident in its authenticity and relevance to your development as an organization.
+An effective marketing plan requires a solid evidence base, which you can get from first-party data.
+And since you have full control over the data, you can be confident in its authenticity and relevance to your development as an organization.